Tag: east hartford

 Hal Lewis, Baseball Star from Hartford’s North End

 Harold “Hal” James Lewis was born in Hartford, Connecticut, on September 4, 1927, to James Lewis and Lula Randolph Deloach.
 He grew up in the city’s North End and attended Weaver High School.
-After school, Lewis joined the Army for eighteen months.
-He returned to Hartford in 1949 and gained employment as a sheet metal worker at Hamilton Standard.
-As an avid sportsman, Lewis became a star player for the Hamilton Standard company baseball team.
+After school Lewis joined the United States Army for eighteen months.
+He returned to Hartford in 1949 and gained employment as a metal worker at Hamilton Standard.
+Lewis was a star player for the Hamilton Standard company baseball team, also known as the “Propellers” or “Props.”

 Hamilton Standard Propellers win the amateur state championship, 1950.

 Lewis also suited up for an all-black team called the Nutmeg Dukes as an infielder and outfielder.
-The Dukes were initially formed in 1942 as an independent club who barnstormed throughout Connecticut.
+Sometimes called the Hartford Dukes, they were initially formed in 1942 as an independent barnstorming club.
 Of the Dukes, Lewis said, “We wanted to play competitive baseball.
-We wanted to be in a league,” and they were admitted to Hartford Twilight League in 1950.
-As the first African-American club in league history, the Dukes dominated the competition and won regular season and playoff championships.
+We wanted to be in a league.”
+In 1950, the Dukes were admitted to Hartford Twilight League.
+As the first African-American club in league history, the Dukes dominated the competition by winning the regular season title and playoff championship.

 In January of 1951, Lewis became the second African-American from Hartford to sign a professional baseball contract.
-His childhood friend, Johnny “Schoolboy” Taylor, became the first a year earlier.
+His childhood friend, Johnny “Schoolboy” Taylor, was first a year earlier.
 Lewis appeared in 29 minor league games for the Quebec Braves, an affiliate of the Boston Braves.
 As the only black player on an all-white team in Canada, he was subjected to racial slurs and taunts.
-Two months into his first season, he packed his bags and returned to Connecticut.
+Two months into his first season, he packed his bags and returned home once more.
 Lewis was rehired at Hamilton Standard and continued to play baseball for the Windsor Locks based company.

 Hamilton Standard Propellers, 1953.